-According to N.J. law, sexual assault is defined as any sexual penetration, no matter how slight, without the victim’s consent or with a victim who is unable to consent.
+According to New Jersey law, sexual assault is defined as any sexual penetration, no matter how slight, without a person’s consent or with a person who is unable to consent.
 The law also defines sexual assault as sexual contact under specific circumstances, such as age difference.

 - There is no criminal statute of limitations for sexual assault in New Jersey (for harm that was caused after the elimination of the criminal statute of limitation in 1996*).
 You can report to law enforcement at any time.

 - For information about the newly lengthened civil statute of limitations for sexual assault, visit our FAQ page.

 NJCASA advocates for policies that are survivor-centered and informed by research and best-practice standards.
 Through collaborative work with allies and policymakers, we make meaningful strides toward a safer, more just society.

 Find a full list of issues we’re working on and legislative victories we’ve achieved here.

 NJCASA regularly produces position papers regarding current and trending legislative issues related to sexual violence.
 NJCASA’s position papers are informed by our team’s expertise in the field and serve to guide our policy recommendations.

 - Invasive Exams without Prior Consent: Recommendations for Legislative Response